workingDog/Taxii2LibScala/README.md

 TAXII enables organizations to share CTI by defining an API that aligns with common sharing models.
 [TAXII 2.0 Specification](https://oasis-open.github.io/cti-documentation/) defines the TAXII RESTful API and its resources along with the requirements for TAXII Client and Server implementations.

-The aim of this library is to assist creating TAXII 2.0 clients in Scala.

 **Taxii2LibScala** uses asynchronous requests to fetch TAXII 2.0 server resources.
 It provides the following endpoints: